Effortless Electronic Exchange Is the Key

 Creating functioning financial supply chains and seamless collaboration between buyers and suppliers requires effortless exchange of electronic trade documents.
 Thus the common, cross-border interoperability of e-invoicing and e-procurement networks is the key objective for the stakeholders.

 In 2016, EESPA and OpenPEPPOL joined forces to accelerate the adoption of e-invoicing in Europe.
 The two associations agreed, among other things, to work together to ensure further development of the PEPPOL network.
 As the operator of one of the leading e-invoicing networks in the world, OpusCapita is actively involved in developing the market.

-Since PEPPOL might be reaching tipping point as the standard in Pan-European e-invoicing and e-procurement, Journal had a brief Q&A with experts in the area.
+Since PEPPOL might be reaching a tipping point as the standard in Pan-European e-invoicing and e-procurement, we had a brief Q&A with experts in the area.

 Solution Owner of e-invoice networks, OpusCapita